Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Components for Environments

 Then, the logical formula for ``use $r$'' is

 where

-This formula reflects the game setting that when the agent uses a workshop, it will make the artifacts until the ingredients in the inventory are depleted.
+This formula reflects the game setting that when the agent uses a workshop, it will make artifacts until the ingredients in the inventory are depleted.

-\textbf{(3) ``use r'' ($r=$ bridge/axe).} Next, we have the following prototype component for telling the agent to use a tool.
-The formula for this prototype component encodes the logic of zone connectivity.
+\textbf{(3) ``use r'' ($r=$ bridge/axe/ladder).} Next, we have the following component for telling the agent to use a tool.
+The formula for this component encodes the logic of zone connectivity.
 In particular, it is

 where